EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 - Repeat for each backplate.

 This sounds a bit annoying, and it is - but this is how you get really accurate results with the OptoTAP in my experience.

+# - Preparing, Assembling, and Installing the Shuttle
+TBD

 # Assembly Notes